 12. Ask a question at the end of your interview.

 I asked, "What Disney character would you most describe yourself as and why?" and it took a little bit for my interviewer to answer the question because she said that she had never been asked that before and that it was a really good question to be asked because got her to think.
 Then we started talking about Rapunzel for a minute to two.

-I hope this helps anyone who applies to the Disney College Program, whether it's for the first time or the not.
-But I'm forever grateful and thankful that I get to participate in such an incredible life changing, and resume-enhancing experience.
+I hope this helps anyone who applies to the Disney College Program, whether it's for the first time or not.
+But I'm forever grateful and thankful that I get to participate in such an incredible life-changing, and resume-enhancing experience.
 Countdown to DCP begins now!!